Stocks Finish Best Week Since April

 "We were surprised by the swiftness and magnitude of the [bond] move.
 We considered the current outcome to be the worst case scenario for the market," wrote BNP Paribas analysts in a note to clients on Friday.
 "The market is clearly looking through short-term risks and focusing on the medium-term positives."

+Such low returns in traditionally safer investments like government bonds have kept investors anchored to the stock-market winners that have performed best all year, like shares of growth-focused, technology companies.
+A murkier outlook on a stimulus package, rising coronavirus cases and a potentially divided government made some of this year's hottest bets even more attractive.

+"We are more pessimistic today than we were six months ago about how long this low growth is going to last," said Dev Kantesaria, a managing partner at Valley Forge Capital Management.
+"What we felt was more important than what was happening in Washington, was the low interest-rate backdrop."

-As investors looked ahead to a clear winner to the election and jumped into the stock market, some wildly popular -- and risky -- trades also roared back.
+As investors jumped into the stock market, some wildly popular -- and risky -- trades also roared back.
 Bitcoin prices rallied, crossing the $15,000 threshold for the first time since January 2018.
 Traders bought derivatives tied to the Cboe Volatility Index, or VIX, that would profit if volatility fell even further.
-The gauge has plummeted this week to 25.32 in recent trading.
+The gauge has plummeted this week.

+The Federal Reserve left policy unchanged this week, but highlighted rising risks to the economy from the coronavirus pandemic.
+The U.S. recorded another record-high day of newly reported coronavirus infections Thursday, with nearly 121,888 infections, according to data compiled by Johns Hopkins University.
+More than 1,200 deaths were reported, a figure not seen since mid-September.

-In addition to a clearer outlook on the election, fresh data on the economy also was encouraging this week.
-Stock futures pared their losses early Friday after the latest jobs report showed hiring picked up last month at a stronger pace than expected.
+Friday's jobs report, however, showed hiring picked up last month at a stronger pace than expected.
 The unemployment rate fell to 6.9% in October, better than the 7.7% figure economists surveyed by The Wall Street Journal had forecast.
-The U.S. economy added 638,000 jobs in October, more than the 530,000 projected.

 "I was afraid that the rise in Covid would hurt the report," said Chris Grisanti, chief equity strategist at MAI Capital Management.
 "I was pleasantly surprised."